sergiojerez03/sergiojerez03/README.md

 <!--About Me-->
 <h2>About Me :+1:</h2>
 <p align="left">
-🎓 I'm a SENA student in Software Analysis and Development.
+🎓 I’m currently a SENA student in Software Analysis and Development Technology.
+I am 19 years old, I am from Colombia and I am entering the world of programming.

 ✔ 🔭 I’m currently working on freelancer job.